 This publication explains how to keep woodpeckers from becoming a problem or how to lessen the problem if one currently exists.

 Although most people find a few ducks or geese acceptable, waterfowl populations can quickly get out of hand.
 One pair of geese can, in five to seven years, easily become 50 to 100 birds that foul ponds and damage lawns, golf courses, and crops.
-This six-page fact sheet provides information on controlling damage caused by Canada geese, ducks, and swans.
+This fact sheet provides information on controlling damage caused by Canada geese, ducks, and swans.

 The open-water areas and large concentrations of fish at aquaculture facilities appear to be a virtual smorgasbord for wildlife that eat fish, including birds.
-This six-page fact sheet identifies birds that have caused problems at Pennsylvania facilities and discusses a wide variety of damage control methods.
+This fact sheet identifies birds that have caused problems at Pennsylvania facilities and discusses a wide variety of damage control methods.
 It includes a listing of control materials and suppliers.